Tars4815/potree-templates/docs/_build/html/_sources/pages/standard-template.rst.txt

 After cloning the Potree develop repository as suggested in section [reference], navigate to the *examples* folder and search for the `oriented_images.html file <https://github.com/potree/potree/blob/develop/examples/oriented_images.html>`__.
 This file template includes the basic settings for a functional Potree Viewer (:ref:`basic-viewer`) equipped with examples of custom sidebar.

+In addition to the standard code for the simple basic viewer, the html page include an additional script element with the required functions to load the oriented images.
+Indeed, first the script declare 2 constants:

+* **cameraParamsPath** that is defined with a file path to the .xml document that contains the calibration parameters (focal length, image width, length etc.) of the camera used to capture the oriented images.
+* **imageParamsPath** which refers to the file path of the .txt document in which the oriented images parameters are listed together with the corresponding image name files.

+The given constants are then passed together with the viewer element into the *Potree.OrientedImageLoader.load()* that then adds the images to the Potree viewer and scene.

 ..
     Potree oriented images example